SModelS/smodels/docs/manual/source/RunningSModelS.rst

     *Only relevant for printing the* :ref:`output summary <fileOut>`.
   * **ncpus** (int): number of CPUs.
 When processing multiple SLHA/LHE files, SModelS can run in a parallelized fashion, splitting up the input files in equal chunks.
-    *ncpus = -1* uses the total number of CPU cores of the machine.
-Warning: do not change unless you know what you are doing!
+    *ncpus = -1* parallelizes to as many processes as number of CPU cores of the machine.
+Default value is 1.
+Warning: python already parallelizes many tasks internally.
+Therefore, do not change unless you know what you are doing!

 * *particles*: defines the particle content of the BSM model